pfnisu/spa-template/README.md

 ## Technology

 * Requires ES6+ features by default, but can be polyfilled with any bundler
-* Example app is bundled with esbuild
+* Recommended bundler: esbuild

 ## Releases

-* Latest stable release: v0.4.0
+* Latest stable release: v0.5.0
 * See tags for version history: <https://github.com/pfnisu/spa-template/tags>

 ## License